DaWNFoRCe/secure_sin_spdz/README.md

 [1].
 Bayatbabolghani, Fattaneh, et al. "Secure Fingerprint Alignment and Matching Protocols." arXiv preprint arXiv:1702.03379 (2017).
 [2].
 Bayatbabolghani, Fattaneh, et al. "Poster: Secure Computations of Trigonometric and Inverse Trigonometric Functions."

+## Related Developments Update (PreMul Mailing list discussion during the 18-22/12/17 week):
+In the past days, becuase of the limitiations of current state of the art, I introduced a discussion about PreMul for fix point that might hold some relevance for ssin functionality.
+As noticed in the group, the best approach for an implementation of a PreMul for fix point would only work for small size arrays (4 elements) and small values, on the default SPDZ config.
+Although, it would still be proven to be innefective to accelerate the ssin implementation, I have taken the liberty to implement and test the PreMul mechanism to analyze its viability for our functionality just in case.
+The code of the PreMul is as follows:

+     def fPreMul(A):
+        B= Array(len(A),sfix)
+        C= Array(len(A),sint)
+        @for_range(len(A))
+        def f(i):
+                C[i]=A[i].v
+        C= comparison.PreMulC(C)
+        #@for_range(len(C))
+        #def f(i):
+        for i in range(len(C)):
+                B[i]=sfix(C[i].__rshift__((i)*(sfix.f), program.bit_length, program.security))
+        return B

+The experimentation confirms the derived conclusions, the funcitonality works only on small size vectors.
+This also confirms what is stated in [1] and [2], singaling further research is needed to obtain a viable and efficient PreMul for fix point.
+Hence making it not adequate for our ssin funcitonality.
+I harbor hopes that further research could provide an adequate and efficient protocol.